 - Other growth factors - Substances that help the body maintain tissues may affect fibroid growth, such as insulin-like growth factors

 Specialists in Fibroids believe that uterine fibroids develop from a stem cell in the smooth muscular tissue of the uterus.
 When a single cell divides repeatedly it eventually creates a firm, rubbery mass that is distinct from nearby tissue.

 Growth patterns of uterine fibroids can vary.
-They can grow slowly or rapidly, or just remain the same size.
+For women near Dallas, they can grow slowly or rapidly, or just remain the same size.
 Some fibroids will go through growth spurts, and some could shrink on their own.
 During pregnancy, many fibroids that have been present may shrink or disappear afterwards, as the uterus goes back to a normal size.

 What Are Fibroids?

 Uterine fibroids are benign (non-cancerous) tumors that grow on or within the muscle tissue of the uterus.

 Common Fibroid Symptoms

 Some of the most common symptoms of uterine fibroids include heavy, excessive menstrual bleeding, pelvic pain and pressure, and urinary incontinence and frequency.
 If you are experiencing signs and symptoms of uterine fibroid tumors, you may find it difficult to perform your daily activities and maintain your way of life.

 Types of Fibroids